Note: This document is for an older version of GRASS GIS that is outdated. You should upgrade, and read the current addon manual page.

 r.mess env=bio1,bio12,bio15 output=Ex_01

-Thus, in the maps above, the value in each pixel represents how similar conditions are in that pixel to the median conditions in the entire region, in terms of mean annual temperature (bio1), mean annual precipitation (bio12), precipitation seasonality (bio15) and the three combined (MES).
+Thus, in the maps above, the value in each pixel represents how similar conditions are in that pixel to the median conditions in the whole region, in terms of mean annual temperature (bio1), mean annual precipitation (bio12), precipitation seasonality (bio15) and the three combined (MES).

 Example 2